-Aaron R. Cooper is a Special Counsel in Jenner & Block’s Investigations, Compliance, and Defense Practice and its Government Controversies and Public Policy Litigation Practice.
+Aaron R. Cooper is a partner in Jenner & Block’s Investigations, Compliance, and Defense Practice and its Government Controversies and Public Policy Litigation Practice.
 He joined the firm after nearly a decade of public service spanning all three branches of the federal government.
 Formerly a lead Senate investigative counsel and accomplished Department of Justice (DOJ) cybercrimes prosecutor, Mr. Cooper’s broad experience in all phases of complex and sensitive government investigations, from criminal matters to congressional inquiries, offers clients rare insight into cross-cutting legal, investigative and cyber issues.

 Mr. Cooper most recently served as the lead investigative counsel for the Minority in the Senate Select Committee on Intelligence’s bipartisan investigation of Russian interference in the 2016 US elections.
 In this capacity, he also led the Minority in the Committee’s bipartisan inquiry into the intelligence community’s whistleblowing process and counseled Committee leadership and its members on election security, foreign influence operations, and national security oversight issues.
 Before his time in the Senate, Mr. Cooper served as a prosecutor in the DOJ’s Computer Crimes and Intellectual Property Section, where he investigated and prosecuted high-tech and intellectual property crimes.
 In this role, Mr. Cooper also counseled Department leadership and investigative agencies across the spectrum of cutting-edge tech law issues, ranging from cybersecurity and encryption to data privacy and cross-border legal matters.